jirau/simple-api/README.md

 **Please be aware of the the following IBM Cloud toolchain dependencies for deploying containers on your IKS cluster:**<br>
 There are two files that are required by the toolchain automation to deploy our microservice on the IBM Kuberenetes Service cluster.
 These two files are, a 1) **Dockerfile** and a 2) **deployment.yaml**. <br>
 Docker builds images automatically by reading the instructions from the [*Dockerfile*](https://docs.docker.com/engine/reference/builder/).
-The **Dockerfile** contains all the instructions and specifications, needed to build a given image.<br>
+The **Dockerfile** contains all the instructions and specifications needed to build a given image.<br>
 The **deployment.yaml** includes the Kubernetes deployment and service API objects with specifications for our cluster master node to provision and manage our microservice resources.
 Additional objects could be included on this file, by using the **---** triple dash separator.